-7.4.4 Scan Technique
+7.4.2 Scan Technique

-When looking for tunnels, voids or caverns below the surface, the procedure is basically the same as when looking for natural Illustration 7.17: Automatic or Manual minerals.
+When looking for tunnels, voids or caverns below the surface, the procedure is basically the same as when looking for natural minerals.
 The primary difference is that the signal strength will be much stronger and the typical coloration will be a darker blue.